chao-ji/autograd/README.md

 ### Backpropagation

 For an Op that has `m` inputs and generates `n` outputs, it is expected to receive `n` gradient Tensors from its downstream Ops.
 A `_grad_func` is defined for each Op that takes the `m` input and `n` gradient Tensors (or a subset of them), and adds additional Ops to the graph that computes the gradient tensors.
-For example, in the following digram, the blue circle on the left represents a single Op with `m` inputs and `n` outputs, and the pink circle on the right represent a "subgraph": containing potentially multiple Ops that eventually leads to gradient tensor with respect to each of the `m` input tensors.
+For example, in the following digram, the blue rectangle on the left represents a single Op with `m` inputs and `n` outputs, and the pink rectangle on the right represent a "subgraph": containing potentially multiple Ops that eventually leads to gradient tensor with respect to each of the `m` input tensors.

 <p align="center">
   <img src="g3doc/files/fig2.png" width="600">